|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This lentil soup is nice and light, yet very satisfying.
 This soup is highly flavorful and pleasantly mild, it's a surefire winner for an easy meal.
 You get your greens (kale), protein (lentils) and carbohydrates (potato) in one easy soup!
-This recipe is so tasty that even my lentil-hating husband loves this soup.
+This recipe is so tasty that it will change your mind about lentil if you hate it.

 This is a perfect recipe to make ahead of time and freeze in small batches for when a soup craving strikes.
 It makes a lot of servings, so you can also enjoy half a batch immediately and save the rest for later.
 To warm up after freezing, simply heat over medium-low until soup is unfrozen and heated throughout.

 - 5 leaves fresh kale

 - 1 (16-ounce) bag of dried lentils (or 2 cups)

 - 3 1/2 quarts water

 - 1 medium Vidalia onion (diced)